 Another mother, Tania, said “This is the perfect time for me to share my story, I’ve been wanting to do it for a while.
 I cannot thank you enough for letting me be a part of this, it means a lot to me!”

-The school learned about the diverse journeys of the local families and were very inspired and moved by their stories.
+The school learned about the diverse journeys of the local families and were inspired and moved by their stories.
 This improved the school’s relationship with parents who previously were not actively engaged.
-Sayema was invited to read her story as part of the Year 5 topic “Women who made a difference”.
 Sayema said “I am proud to be able to share my story with other parents, and I hope this inspires them to do the same.
 I would definitely be interested in getting involved in the school more often.”
-Tania was invited by the head teacher of Sandringham to read her story and do a speech on International Women’s Day during assembly.
+Tania was invited by school to read her story on International Women’s Day during assembly.
 She said “There were so many people there listening to me, it was like my dream come true!
 I am so proud of how far I’ve come.”

 Parents also had the opportunity to learn about the skills and knowledge that exists in their own community and connect with each other.
 Faiza said “I decided to contribute by sharing my story because I was hoping that this way other people can see how important science is for children, and because it also makes me feel like I am contributing to the community.”